My Feta Cheesecake is a tangy and delicious blend of cream cheese and feta bringing you a different and delightfully flavorful cheesecake

 When life hands you feta make a Feta Cheesecake!
 Feta would not be my first choice for a cheesecake but it surprised me at just how flavorful the cake was.
 The chocolate did help temper the stronger feta flavor.

-A few weeks ago I was fortunate enough to receive some of the best Feta I have ever had from Euphrates , you may remember my feta stuffed Zucchini Blossoms, they were delicious!
-Now, of course, I love feta , it is such a flavorful cheese, and I use it on almost every salad I eat, but I was thinking of other applications, what could I do a little outside the box with this wonderful cheese?
-I kept going back to cheesecake, something kept pulling me towards the unlikely combination of feta and cream cheese, I saw a lot of savory type feta cheesecakes, but hadn’t seen any use as a sweet cheesecake…..sigh There must be a reason, but since I couldn’t think of one, I decided to give it a try.
+I love feta cheese.
+It is such a flavorful cheese, and I use it on almost every salad I eat, but I was thinking of other applications, what could I do a little outside the box with this wonderful cheese?
+I kept going back to cheesecake, something kept pulling me towards the unlikely combination of feta and cream cheese, I saw a lot of savory types of feta cheesecakes but hadn’t seen any use as a sweet cheesecake…..sigh There must be a reason, but since I couldn’t think of one, I decided to give it a try.

 The results were not quite as I had planned but all in all, it was a very interesting and tasty cheesecake, the feta lent an interesting element to the filling, and the chocolate complimented the cheese so very well.
 The crust was a little bit of a letdown but did add yet another dimension to the cake if I make this again my only change would be to sweeten the crust up a bit and instead of pistachios use an unsalted pecan.

 All in all the experiment was a success and while it got mixed reviews even the doubters were impressed with the flavors.
 If you do try this cake, I think you will be pleasantly surprised, especially served with a good cup of coffee or espresso!

 If you love cheesecakes your going to love these recipes: